Gregory Reyes: Full pardon

-On January 20, 2021, Greg Reyes was granted a full pardon by President Trump.
+On January 20, 2021, Reyes was granted a full pardon by President Trump.

 President Trump granted a full pardon to Greg Reyes.
 This pardon is supported by Shon Hopwood, former United States Attorney Brett Tolman, and numerous others.
 Mr. Reyes was the former CEO of Brocade Communications.
 Mr. Reyes was convicted of securities fraud.
 The Ninth Circuit Court of Appeals, however, threw out his convictions, finding prosecutorial misconduct.
 He was later retried, convicted, and sentenced to 18 months in Federal prison.
 Mr. Reyes has accepted full responsibility for his actions and has been out of prison for more than 8 years.

 When asked how he secured the pardon in an interview on Clubhouse on March 1, 2021 in the club "A16Z BIO", Reyes said he had reached out to several people that he believed may have been able to help him get a pardon.
 These included un-named friends of friends that played golf with President Trump, Shon Hopwood, Brett Tolman, David Horowitz and Fox News anchor Maria Bartiromo, who was in regular contact with President Trump.
-Mr. Reyes didn't say or seem to know which approach worked, but ultimately he did receive the pardon.
+Reyes didn't say or seem to know which approach worked, but ultimately he did receive the pardon.